mjggibson4/Practical2/Finalised/readme.md

 Framework: Contains the classes from which the bacterial agents are defined.
 This framework dictates the behaviours of the bacteria such as how they move in the XY and Z planes.

-In.txt (Optional but recommended): Backup environment containing the bombing location in the event of no internet connection.
+In.txt: Environment containing the bombing location.

 ## 3. Initialising the Program